swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 | Open-source library (SwiftPM)  | Changing to non-exhaustive is a source-breaking change; it produces errors in any clients. | Changing to exhaustive produces warnings in any clients.                                       |
 | ABI-stable library (Apple OSs) | **Cannot** change to non-exhaustive; it would break binary compatibility.                  | Changing to exhaustive produces warnings in clients (probably dependent on deployment target). |

 Although multi-module apps are likely responsible for most uses of `public`, they also provide the environment in which it is easiest to make changes, since both the "library" and the "client" are part of the same project.
-For actual libraries, `@nonexhaustive` is a much better place to start; if it is a mistake, a minor release of the library can fix the issue without requiring immediate source changes in clients.
+For actual libraries, "non-exhaustive" is a much better place to start; if it is a mistake, a minor release of the library can fix the issue without requiring immediate source changes in clients.

-Defaulting to `@nonexhaustive` in Swift 5 is effectively a language change from Swift 4, where all enums were treated as exhaustive.
+Defaulting to non-exhaustive in Swift 5 is effectively a language change from Swift 4, where all enums were treated as exhaustive.
 This does require care when manually migrating code from Swift 4 to Swift 5, or when copying existing example code from online into a Swift 5 module.
 However, this still only affects situations where an enum is (1) public and (2) switched over (3) from another module, and even when this *does* occur it is still reasonable to fix.

 > This was one of the most controversial parts of the proposal.
 In the original swift-evolution thread, Rex Fenley [summarized the downsides][downsides] pretty well.
 Rather than present a simplified view of the concerns, I suggest reading his email directly.